• 651-558-2200

 Subs

 Important: When you are missing a regular player and need to bring in someone from outside your official roster, think about the position that your missing player normally or most frequently plays.
 This will determine what position your sub can play (see below).
 This is an honor system, so please be fair to your opponents.
+Note that this does not apply in the playoffs.

 For Regular League Games

-You may use a maximum of two subs in a game; minimum of two regular team members.
+• You may use a maximum of two subs in a game

-Your sub can play at or below the normal position of your missing player.
+• Your sub can play at or below the normal position of your missing player.

-Example: You are missing your normal third.
+• Example: You are missing your normal third.
 Your sub may play third, second, or lead.

-Your sub can be another Frogtown member from another team, or they can be a non-member.
+• Your sub can be another Frogtown member from another team, or they can be a non-member.

-Frogtown members are preferred, but feel free to share the Frogtown experience once in a while.
+• Frogtown members are preferred, but feel free to share the Frogtown experience once in a while.
+Please limit your team to a maximum of two games with non-member sub per year.

-For Playoffs and Club Play-Downs
+For League Playoffs and Club Championships

-You may use a maximum of one sub in a game; minimum of two regular team members.
+• You may use a maximum of one sub in a game; minimum of two regular team members.

 Our Location